estk/nf/README.md

 Click a node or an edge to **select** it.

 When a node is selected: **Delete** removes the node.
-When an edge is selected: **Delete** removes the edge.
+When an edge is selected: **f** fixes it in place, and **Delete** removes the edge.

 The di-graph logic was borrowed from [rkirsling](http://rkirsling.github.com)!.

 This project is an attempt to make the solutions to network flow problems accessible the general public.
-I will use a modified version of Ford-Fulkerson to compute the max flow.
+This project uses the Ford-Fulkerson algorithm to calculate the max flow.
 Special thanks to [Dimitris Achilloptas](http://users.soe.ucsc.edu/~optas/) for the introduction to such a great algorithm!

 TODO:
-- Implement Ford-Fulkerson
+- Save graphs?
-- Better handling of keyString in keybinding.js
-- Multi-Edge Selection
+- Multi-Edge Selection?
-- Linear gravitation points
+- Linear gravitation points?
-- Cleanup restart()